zhutoutoutousan/A-study-note-as-a-beginner/store-for-frequent-thinking.md

   - Trim down to easier questions
     - Deeper, rigorous understandings of `:after` and `:before`
     -  [ ] Exhaustive information gathering of `:after` and `:before`

+## Micellaneous observation
+- Why is `scss scoped` in vue ecosystem not working for footer?